-Charles and I spent a few hours in Bergamo during our trip in 2018.
+Charles and I spent a few hours in Bergamo during our trip to Italy in 2018.
 I was enchanted by the city and knew I needed to spend more time there.
 Fast forward a year later to my solo trip, I used Bergamo as a base for three nights while exploring the central region of northern Italy.
 I stayed at Relais San Lorenzo, a sleek SLH property in Bergamo Alta constructed atop an archaeological site dating back to the 6th-century AD.
 My room was masterly decorated with top Italian furnishings and had a huge casement window that opened onto the tree-lined Piazza Lorenzo Mascheroni.

 I arrived at noon on a glorious October Saturday.
-There wasn’t a cloud in the sky, and the temperature climbed to the low 70s.
-After checking in to the hotel, I set out on foot to get my bearings.
+There wasn’t a cloud in the sky, and the temperature climbed into the low 70s.
+After checking in, I set out on foot to get my bearings.
 There were numerous notable sites I had already seen during my 2018 trip, including the gilded Baroque interiors of the Basilica di Santa Maria Maggiore, the opulent 15th-century Cappella Colleoni, and the Piazza Vecchia, which is surrounded by several additional high-profile buildings.
 I decided to explore Castello di San Vigilio, an ancient citadel on an eponymous hill high above the Città Alta.
 Plus, the concierge had given me the name of a restaurant with a patio overlooking the city below.
 A funicular connects the upper town with the top of the hill, but I opted to burn off some calories before lunch and trek up the precipitous Via San Vigilio.

 The view from the top was stunning.
-The rooftops, cupolas, and campaniles of Città Alta were laid out in front of me, surrounded by the Lombardian plains in hues of green with an almost endless horizon of blue sky.
+The rooftops, cupolas, and campaniles of Città Alta were laid out in front of me, surrounded by the Lombardian plain in hues of green with an almost endless horizon of blue sky.
 The recommended Ristorante Baretto was packed with locals taking advantage of the beautiful autumnal weather.
 I left my name with the padrona and headed up to the castle.

 Castello di San Vigilio was purchased by Bergamo in the 1960s and converted into a public park.
-The four original towers of the fortification are still intact, along with the bastions, embrasures, and walkways connecting them.
+The four original towers of the fortification are still intact, along with bastions, embrasures, and walkways connecting them.
 Stately plane and horse chestnut trees are studded throughout the park.
-More stunning views unfolded before my eyes: the pastural valleys surrounding Bergamo, the jagged peaks of the Orobie Alps, Monte Bastia from across the valley floor.
+More stunning views unfolded before my eyes: the pastural valleys surrounding Bergamo, the jagged peaks of the Orobie Alps, and Monte Bastia from across the valley floor.
 It’s not surprising that for centuries, Bergamo’s conquerors—from the Venetians to the French—continued to use Castello di San Vigilio as a strategic military post.

 After 45 minutes, I headed back down to Ristorante Baretto where my table was ready.
-Sure enough, I was seated on the patio with a brilliant vantage point of the city below.
+I was seated on the patio with a brilliant vantage point of the city below.
 To my left was a young Italian couple, caught up in a heated conversation.
 They smoothed things over as soon as their dessert hit the table.
-I ordered Casoncelli alla Bergamasca, a traditional pasta dish native to the region.
+I ordered Casoncelli alla Bergamasca, a traditional pasta native to the region.
 Casoncelli are the lighter, airier sister of ravioli; alla Bergamasca refers to the sweet and savory preparation: a filling of ground meat, sausage, crushed amaretti cookies, and raisins, served with melted butter flavored with pancetta, sage, and Grana Padano.
-I’ll let you guess how many casoncelli I left on my plate.
+I’ll let you guess how many casoncelli I left uneaten.

 After lunch, I started my descent to Città Bassa by way of the scalette di Bergamo, a series of ancient stairwells that have been used for centuries by the city’s populace.
 Today, the scalette offer a pedestrian-only scenic route for visitors, while maintaining their popularity with locals, particularly runners looking for an intense workout.
 I began by taking the Salita dello Scorlazzone, which originate across the street from Ristorante Baretto.
 A mule track framed by stone walls concealing grand villas turned into 162 steep stone steps that let out onto Via Sudorno.